javier-lopez/sprunge.vim/README.markdown

 License
 -------

-© 2013 WTFPL – Do What the Fuck You Want to Public License. - http://www.wtfpl.net/
+© 2013 WTFPL, Do What the Fuck You Want to Public License. - http://www.wtfpl.net/